Peanut-Gallery/peanutgallery/README.md

     - Research and work on the security aspects of our web application

 **Jon Hsu**
+  - Started a mockup of the main page
   - Edited some of the UI components to match the intended appearance
   - To do next:
     - Continue working on design appearance and test user-friendliness